Metatab/metatab/README.rst

     $ metapack -a http://public.source.civicknowledge.com/example.com/sources/test_data.zip

 The `test_data.zip` file is a test file with many types of tabular datafiles within it.
+The `metapack -a` command will download it, open it, find all of the data files int it, and add uRLs to the metatab.
+If any of the files in the zip file are Excel format, it will also create URLs for each of the tabs.

 ( This file is large and may take awhile.
 If you need a smaller file, try: http://public.source.civicknowledge.com/example.com/sources/renter_cost.csv )